Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

-Sunflowers are voracious eaters but too much feed will cause more foliage and fewer blooms which is a common mistake.
+Sunflowers are voracious eaters but too much feed will cause more foliage and fewer blooms, this is a common mistake.
 You can feed your plants during the growing season to facilitate quality blooms.
-If you choose chemical fertilizers, please read the instructions and apply as stated on the box.
+If you choose chemical fertilisers, please read the instructions and apply as stated on the box.
 Otherwise, well-rotted manure is a safe option for long-term feeding systems or feeding with tomato feed once they start to produce buds.

 How do I prevent root rot in sunflowers?

 Root rot is a devastating disease that is hard to manage so it is better to undertake preventative measures.
-Start by working with sunflower varieties that are resistant to diseases and plant them in well-drained soils, this may mean adding plenty of organic compost and grit into teh soil to improve soil structure so it doesn’t become waterlogged.
+Start by working with sunflower varieties that are resistant to diseases and plant them in well-drained soils.
+This may mean adding plenty of organic compost and grit into the soil to improve soil structure so it doesn’t become waterlogged.

 Avoid overwatering the plants because it encourages the fungi to reproduce and infect the plant.

 Cultivating sunflowers from seeds takes time and nobody wants to see their efforts go to waste.
 Keep an eye on your plants to catch the yellowing leaves in the beginning stages before the problem exacerbates.

 Once the issue is resolved, you will be less stressed and the plants will continue thriving without problems.
 I hope you found this guide helpful.